Pros and Cons of Being a Lawyer

 10. Job Dissatisfaction: Given the pressures and challenges of the profession, some lawyers face burnout or dissatisfaction with their chosen career, leading some to change professions altogether.

-See also 20 Pros and Cons of Motivational Interviewing
+See also 20 Pros and Cons of Mining

 High Earning Potential